GIVING SOMETHING BACK

 Finding People On Line and Off

 One subject comes up in Internet discussion groups more often than almost all others besides health and getting rich quickly via multi-level marketing [note: ironic humor intended!].
 Lots of people want to use the Internet to find somebody.
 Because this interest comes up so often, I wrote an Internet article a few years back, to address the need.
-My research is not the "last word" on the subject, and it is somewhat dated, but the basic logic here may give you a place to start and a way to think through your project, if you believe you need to find someone.
+My research is not the "last word" on the subject and it is somewhat dated, but the basic logic here may give you a place to start and a way to think through your project, if you believe you need to find someone.
 It might also keep you out of legal trouble, if it prompts you to think first before invading somebody's privacy.

 Low Cost and Free Resources for Finding People On-Line and Off